We now offer short-term radon detectors through Nova Scotia Public Libraries. For more information, click HERE

 Radon in your home?

-A recent study has shown that over 1 in 5 New Brunswick households have radon levels above the Canadian guideline- one of the highest in Canada.
+A recent study has shown that over 1 in 5 Nova Scotia households have radon levels above the Canadian guideline- one of the highest in Canada.
 Radon is found in nearly all homes in Canada, new or old.
 The question is: how much is in your home?
 The gas can enter the home wherever it has contact with the ground.
 Radon tends to accumulate in the lower levels of the home, like the basement for example, where it can reach high concentrations.